Probabilistic time: Conclusions

-The non-uniqueness of the all-time probability distribution for a given time sequence of probabilities $\{p_\tau(t)\}$ or wave function $\{q_\tau(t)\}$ raises another important question.
-One may ask which unequal time correlation functions can be defined in terms of the sequence of wave functions $\{q_\tau(t)\}$.
+The non-uniqueness of the all-time probability distributions $\{p_\omega\}$ which realize a given time sequence of probabilities $\{p_\tau(t)\}$ or wave function $\{q_\tau(t)\}$ raises another important question.
+One may ask which unequal time correlation functions can be defined such that they can be computed only in terms of the sequence of wave functions $\{q_\tau(t)\}$.
 Such correlation functions differ from the classical correlation function.
 They are rather robust with respect to the details of $\{p_\omega\}$ since they only depend on equivalence classes of time sequences $\{q_\tau(t)\}$.
 Furthermore, they only depend on equivalence classes of observables and are therefore robust with respect to the precise choice of observables as well.
 This robustness suggests that actual measurement correlations are based on conditional probabilities related to such correlations.
 Correlations of this type have been discussed in a euclidean setting in ref. \cite{3} and found to be related to non-commutative operator structures.
 The present paper advances these ideas since a unitary time evolution is implemented directly in terms of probabilities, and not only by analytic continuation as in \cite{3}.
 We discuss the appropriate correlation functions explicitly for simple systems.
 They are associated to quantum operators and the associated operator product.